Kevin-KD/PHC-Undervolt-Replacement/README.md

 Step 5: add script to root crontab with nice

 ## TODO
-Automate everything to make it easier to use using script like this https://bbs.archlinux.org/viewtopic.php?pid=1141702#p1141702.
+Automate everything to make it easier to undervolt using script like this https://bbs.archlinux.org/viewtopic.php?pid=1141702#p1141702.

 Implement overclock.